DobeenKim/AustraliaZoo/readme.md

 5.Open a Pull Request

-Contribution Guidelines
+###Contribution Guidelines

-⦁	Follow existing code style
+-Follow existing code style
-⦁	Test on multiple browsers
+-Test on multiple browsers
-⦁	Ensure responsive design works
+-Ensure responsive design works
-⦁ Update documentation as needed
+-Update documentation as needed

-📄 License
+##📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-📞 Support
+##📞 Support
 For support or questions:

 📧 Email: support@australianzoo.com